 This recipe came about for 2 reasons.
 One reader emailed me asking me to come up with a vegan "chicken" noodle soup recipe, saying that she would trust my recipe.
 I sure hope she likes it!
 Also, my hubby had been begging me to make one for the longest time.
 It was a gigantic winner with him.
 He says he could eat it daily.
 Mr. Picky liked it!

-It really is just so simple, nothing extravagant in my opinion, but sometimes you just want some healthy, hot soup.
+It really is just so simple, nothing extravagant.
 Well, you can have it all for 8 easy ingredients, no weird or fancy ingredients.
-The only ingredient that will likely need a store trip is the veggie bouillon cube.
-I got mine at Whole Foods.

 I replaced the chicken in traditional soup with red potatoes instead.
 The soup is very comforting and extremely filling.
 You can serve it alongside my Caesar salad and have a really satisfying, healthy dinner.

-- 2-3 large garlic cloves, finely minced (about a tablespoon)
+- 3 x-large garlic cloves minced (about a tablespoon-15g)

 - 6 cups water